 Baths, books, and beautiful music can make a relaxing pre-sleep routine.
 Spend the evening hours soaking in a hot bath, while reading a book.
 Take relaxation to the next level with some soothing music while you bathe and read.

 Taking time to create a relaxation routine before bed can set you up for a night of refreshing sleep.
-The Sleep Foundation recommends doing this as part of your sleep hygiene, since a routine helps prepare your body and brain for sleep.
+Jessica Greene, a guest on the Blissy podcast, has The Sleep Foundation recommends doing this as part of your sleep hygiene since a routine helps prepare your body and brain for sleep.

 13. When Beauty Sleep Plays Hard to Get, Try These Expert Solutions

 The Mayo Clinic recommends getting out of bed if you can't fall asleep or get back to sleep within 20 minutes.
 Head to a quiet room and read a book until you're feeling sleepy again.
-Other recommendations include avoiding staring at the clock since this can make you feel worse about not being able to fall asleep.
+Other recommendations include avoiding staring at the clock.
+This can make you feel worse about not getting enough quality sleep or being able to fall asleep.